Nothing pleases more than harvesting our bounty from the garden.Tomatoes, zucchini, cukes, lettuces, carrots and beets. Well almost everything except…

 On a recent visit from my daughter I offered up produce from the garden (on a u-pick condition of course) and she steered clear of the green beans!!
 We had a great laugh about it and how we used to use freezer bags and suck the air out with a straw!
 Not exactly the best method, but it got the job done, giving us a winters worth of beans.

-Did I mention that my kids now hate green beans.
+Did I mention that my kids now hate (well hate may be kinda stong) green beans.
 Not the pale soggy ones that come in a can, but fresh ones that squeek on your teeth.
-Really.
-Although these by Ina Garten look pretty good!
+Certainly these by Ina Garten look pretty good!

 Fresh eggs… no thank you.
 Too many years cleaning poop off eggs, they want “store eggs”.

-I hope they read this and realize that this is “cool” now.
+I hope they realize that this is “cool” now.
 Just walk through your local farmers market and check out those prices!!

 Garden rant over.